 I created a copy of the theme in /home/kali/.oh-my-zsh/custom/themes/robbyrussell.zsh-theme

-and modified the theme to display IP address and use two lines prompt.
+.
+Then I modified the theme to display IP address and switched to two lines prompt.

 NEWLINE=$'\n$'